code1999king/Personal-Finance-Tracker-Project/ReadMe.md

 * **Comprehensive error handling and logging**.
 * **Secure resource management** (automatic disposal of database connections and unmanaged resources).

-> *More documentation will be provided while project developement*;
+> *More documentation will be provided during project developement*;

 ---